 The first thing to understand here is what we are measuring, hence try to examine what the values plotted on the axes are.
 In our case with the CFD this is time against the number of tasks.
 So on the vertical line can be found the number of tasks in an absolute value and on the horizontal – a time line.
 The bottom line is that we are measuring whether tasks are increasing or nor over time.

 Second, there are the different flows.
 Each colored flow represents a column on the board.
 If we isolate only one flow we will get a look at how many tasks this particular column contains over time.

 The third part is the accumulated data of all flows.
 For me, this is where things get messy, but if we look at this graph with our end goal in mind it couldn’t be clearer.
 This accumulated look over the data is giving us overall information on how we are performing.

 As I mentioned above the CFD in a nutshell is giving us overall information on how we and our team is performing.
 When we isolate the requested and in progress states we can get an instant feedback about our workflow.
 When the rule of ceteris paribus is applied there are three possible scenarios here:

-- B: The cumulative flow is flat, which means that you are processing exactly the same amount of tasks that you are getting.
+- A: The Bands are Progressing in Parallel – This means your workflow is stable and you are processing exactly the same amount of tasks that you are getting.

 These are just a few example scenarios and of course the situation could be way more complex with many factors involved.
 Still these are the three possible ways which you diagram can be leaning towards.